luis1van/ERMaker/README.md

 ### Development Environment

-Python 3 - the language used for development.
+Python 3: the language used for development.
+PLY: Lexer and parser used.
+Grphviz: rendering engine for ER graphs.
-PyCharm - the main IDE used for development.
+PyCharm: the main IDE used for development.
-Github - used as our Version Control to track changes and as a collaborative tool.
+Github: used as our Version Control to track changes and as a collaborative tool.